Community Engagement

 The CAB welcomes both written and verbal public comment on topics related to the SBT and programs and services support by SBT revenues.

-• Provide verbal public comment by attending a CAB meeting.
-Visit the CAB meeting page for more information.
+• Provide verbal public comment by attending a CAB meeting

-In the 2019 budget, in response to the CAB's recommendations, the City allocated $100,000 to support the CAB's community and stakeholder engagement efforts.
-In order to both collect input to inform the 2020 recommendations and allow time for more inclusive engagement, the CAB chose to do this work in two phases.
-The first took place from March to May and the second from June to December.
-Both summary reports are linked to below.
+In the 2019 Adopted Budget, in response to the CAB's recommendations, the City allocated $100,000 to support CAB-led community and stakeholder engagement efforts.
+To collect input on its the 2020 recommendations and allow time for more inclusive engagement, the CAB's engagement efforts occurred in two phases.

 • Phase 2 Report - Multicultural and Multilingual Community Engagement on Food Access and Early Learning Priorities